Erskine Childers (author): Home Rule

 A month after returning to London, Childers received an invitation to meet the Sinn Féin leaders in Dublin.
 Anticipating an offer of a major role, Childers hurried to return but, apart from Collins, he found the leadership wary, or even hostile.
 Arthur Griffith, in particular, considered him as at best a renegade and traitor to Britain, or at worst as a British spy.
 He was appointed to join the Irish delegation from the as-yet-unrecognised Irish state to the Paris Peace Conference of 1919.
 His unpromising role, as Childers saw it, was to advance the cause of Irish self-determination by reminding delegates of the ideals of freedom over which Britain had gone to war.
 The initiative proved unavailing, and he returned once again to London.

 In 1920 he published Military Rule in Ireland, a pamphlet made up of eight articles from the left-wing London Daily News appearing between March and May 1920, each a strong attack on British army operations in Ireland.
-At the 1921 elections, he was elected (unopposed) to the Second Dáil as Sinn Féin member for the Kildare–Wicklow constituency, and published the pamphlet Is Ireland a Danger to England?
+At the 1921 elections, he was elected (unopposed) to the Second Dáil as Sinn Féin member for Kildare–Wicklow, and published the pamphlet Is Ireland a Danger to England?
 The strategic question examined, rebutting British prime minister Lloyd George's claim that an independent Ireland risked Britain's security.

 In February 1921 Childers became editor of the Irish Bulletin and Director of Publicity for the Dáil after the arrest of Desmond FitzGerald.
 He stood as a Sinn Féin (anti-treaty) candidate at the 1922 general election but lost his seat.